 If you’re operating your business through a partnership, company or trust, it will need a separate TFN.

 TIP: You can apply for a business TFN when registering for an Australian business number (ABN).

 The ATO has more information about registering a TFN.

 An ABN is a unique 11-digit number that makes it easier for businesses and all levels of government to interact with you.

 TIP: Some organisations advertise to register your ABN for a fee.
-It is free to apply for an ABN with the Australian Business Register.
+It is free to apply for an ABN with the Business Registration Service.
 You can apply online and in most cases your application will be processed immediately.
 In some circumstances your identity may need to be verified and this may delay the processing of your application.

 You will need an ABN to: